 It is situated within the boundaries of Simplipal National Park in Mayurbhanj district of Odisha.
 The gorgeousness of the Barehipani falls during monsoon is awe-inspiring with lush greenery all around the hills.

-The closest railhead is at Baripada at a distance of 70 km from the falls.
+The closest railhead is in Baripada, approximately 70 km away from the falls.
 You can hire private taxis from the station or hop onto a local bus to reach there.

 Biju Patnaik International Airport in Bhubaneswar is the nearest airport at a distance of 283 km from the falls.